 she had formed the 99's and spent much time at the famous Floyd Bennett and Roosevelt Air Fields.
 It was then and there that

-had been obscured by a tumultuous world war.
+to live-on, had been obscured by a tumultuous world war.

-While living on Weybridge Road in Mineola--with her changed look and new career--no one recognized her for
+While living on Weybridge Road in Mineola--with her changed look and new career--no one recognized

 The changed times and her different look made it hard to recognize